 By identifying the challenges employers face in hiring recent college graduates, along with the kinds of skills those already in the workforce believe would be useful in helping them advance, Bellevue University staked a claim to a needed shift in higher education to focus on mastery of skills and professional competencies.

-The information uncovered in these surveys, and in the series of reports, media interviews, and news releases that they fueled, was unique to the higher ed ecosystem.
-The content extended to also talk about how to help close the achievement gap by making a valuable higher education experience accessible to those already in the workforce and facing the real-life challenges of balancing work, family, and education.
+The information uncovered in these surveys, and in the series of reports, media interviews, and news releases that they fueled, was unique in the higher ed ecosystem.
+The content extended to also talking about how to help close the achievement gap by making a valuable higher education experience accessible to those already in the workforce and facing the real-life challenges of balancing work, family, and education.

 Another way of increasing the “shareability” of your content is to hook it onto current events that everyone is talking about.
 Newsjacking has long been a tool in the PR pro’s kit, and it can be used just as effectively in an integrated marketing and PR program as well.

 JONES worked with QPS, a global contract research organization providing discovery, preclinical and clinical drug development services, to expand its reach and recognition in industry media through a series of planned thought leadership articles and press releases.
 But sometimes, you can’t plan out the best material a year in advance.

 In this case, the uncertainty that surrounded the prospects of changing regulations and trade relations that could come with Brexit provided an opportunity for QPS to weigh in on how it could impact the drug research industry.

 JONES and QPS prepared a special report, supported by a thought leadership article published by Bioanalysis Zone, outlining three ways Brexit would impact gene and cell therapy and clinical research projects.

 While this particular media outreach hadn’t been a part of the original plan, it provided an opportunity reach nearly 90,000 stakeholders in the bioanalysis field, including 14,000 bioanalytical contacts ranging from laboratory scientists to senior managers.